At A Glance

 Peer Supervision

-Coaching Supervision Vs. Mentoring Vs. Counselling
+Coaching Supervision Vs. Mentor-Coaching

 Coaching, mentoring, and counselling are often misinterpreted as synonymous.
 But in reality, they have striking differences.
 Let’s differentiate them with three key factors- goal, concern, and key stakeholders.